Back to Blog

 The provider's technical team connects your AI employee to your business systems.
 Common integrations include:

-• Email platforms (Gmail, Outlook)
+Email platforms (Gmail, Outlook 365)

-• Customer relationship management tools (HubSpot, Salesforce, Pipedrive)
+CRMs (HubSpot, Salesforce, Pipedrive)

-• Accounting software (Xero, QuickBooks, Sage)
+Accounting software (Xero, QuickBooks, Sage)

-• Communication tools (Slack, Microsoft Teams)
+Communication tools (Slack, Microsoft Teams)

-• Project management platforms (Asana, Trello, Monday.com)
+Project management platforms (Asana, ClickUp, Monday.com)

-• Website and live chat systems
+Website forms, live chat and ticketing systems

 Days 5-7: Knowledge Loading